Revisiting Image Manipulation Localization under Realistic Manipulation Scenarios: Experiments

-Using synthetic and real-world data, we train and evaluate our method under realistic multi-step manipulation scenarios.
-The synthetic dataset is derived from CASIAv2 through tree-structured copy-move augmentation~\ref{subsubsec:tree_data}, where each manipulation tree is decomposed into multiple valid manipulation paths.
+Using synthetic and HSIM data introduced in Section~\ref{sec:hsim}, we train and evaluate our method under multi-step manipulation scenarios.
+The synthetic dataset is derived from CASIAv2 through tree-structured copy-move augmentation, where each manipulation tree is decomposed into multiple valid manipulation paths.
 This process generates 3,680 composite images, with 16,161 autoregressive mask steps produced per sampled path, using a fixed random seed to ensure reproducibility.

-For real-world evaluation, we adopt the HSIM dataset introduced in Section~\ref{sec:hsim}.
+For evaluation, we adopt the HSIM dataset.
 From HSIM, we derive 2,442 valid manipulation paths, which serve as the test set for evaluating autoregressive localization performance using the HSS metric.

 We conduct two types of experiments.
-First, we perform a controlled ablation~\ref{tab:ablation_combined}(a) to assess the impact of varying the number of sampled training paths per manipulation tree.
-We find that performance improves with more samples, peaking at 3, after which over-sampling may introduce noise and redundancy.
-Second, we evaluated four different backbones with comparable parameter scales to power our RITA framework: SegFormer-B3~\cite{SegFormer_2021}, ConvNeXt-Base~\cite{Convnet_2022}, Swin Transformer-Base~\cite{Swin_2021}, and ResNet-101~\cite{Resnet_2016}.
-The results are detailed in Table~\ref{tab:ablation_combined}(b).
-The comparison clearly shows that SegFormer-B3 provides the best performance.
-Additional quantitative results are presented in Appendix~\ref{sec:quantitative_sequence}.
+First, we perform a controlled ablation~(Table \ref{tab:ablation_samplecount}) to assess the impact of varying the number of sampled training paths per manipulation tree.
+We find that performance improves with more samples, peaking at 2, after which over-sampling may introduce noise and redundancy.
+Second, we evaluated five different backbones with comparable parameter scales to power our RITA framework: SegFormer-B3~\cite{SegFormer_2021}, ConvNeXt-Base~\cite{Convnet_2022}, Swin Transformer-Base~\cite{Swin_2021}, ResNet-101~\cite{Resnet_2016}, and MambaVision-B~\cite{hatamizadeh2025mambavision}.
+The results are detailed in Table~\ref{tab:ablation_ar_backbones}.
+SegFormer-B3 achieves the best performance.
+Additional quantitative results are in the Supplementary Material.